Stopping Rules for Stochastic Gradient Descent via Anytime-Valid Confidence Sequences: Introduction

 \textbf{Closest related work.} The works most closely related to ours study anytime or time-uniform guarantees for stochastic approximation, but differ substantially in assumptions and in the form of the resulting guarantees.
 Classical results such as \cite{rakhlin2012making} establish high-probability convergence bounds for SGD under strong convexity and bounded stochastic gradients, with guarantees stated uniformly over iterations up to a pre-specified horizon.
 As such, they do not support data-dependent stopping times.
 More recent work \cite{feng2023anytime} derives anytime high-probability bounds for stochastic gradient methods with momentum under convexity and smoothness assumptions, using algorithm-specific dynamics and stepsize choices motivated by continuous-time ODE analysis.
-While these results control the optimization error uniformly over time, they do not provide explicit constants or trajectory-observable confidence sequences, and therefore cannot be used to derive certified stopping rules.
+However, these results are not formulated in terms of trajectory-observable confidence sequences and are not used to derive certified stopping rules.
 Finally, \cite{yu2025root} studies one-dimensional stochastic root finding and proposes a bisection-based procedure that yields time-uniform confidence intervals for the unknown root, but their guarantees concern inference on the unknown root rather than certificates of optimization suboptimality for projected SGD.
 In contrast to these works, our results apply to plain projected SGD under general convexity, yield fully explicit and trajectory-dependent confidence sequences for suboptimality, and lead to provably correct stopping rules that remain valid under arbitrary adaptive monitoring.